sachithbrowns/Sentiment-Analysis-for-customer-review/README.md

 * Total sentiment distribution
 * Trends over time
 * Customer review patterns
+* Division wise customer expression

 ---

 ## 🔄 API Ingestion Script

-`Sentiment4ApiData.py` pulls real-time review data from an API and stores it into `Data.csv`, which can then be processed via the GUI app.
+Pulls real-time review data from an API and stores it into `Data.csv`, which can then be processed via the GUI app.
+We used `Sentiment4ApiData.py` For initial establishment of historical data.

 ---